-Step 6 Email us a copy of each travellers picture page of their passport.PLEASE CHECK THE EXPIRATION DATE OF YOUR PASSPORT !
+Email us a copy of each travelers picture page of their passport.PLEASE CHECK THE EXPIRATION DATE OF YOUR PASSPORT !
 Please make sure that your passport is valid for at least 6 months after you planned return date.
 Anything under six months is at the traveler's own risk.
 Make sure you have at least 6 empty pages left in your passport.
-PLEASE NOTE: In the event that a father or mother is traveling alone with his or her child, a letter of concent needs to be signed by the father or mother not traveling and certified by the police,If the traveler does not want to get the letter they travela at their own risk.
-Most airlines will deny boarding without this letter.
-Make sure you read and understand the section " IMPORTANT NEW RULE WHEN TRAVELLING TO SOUTH AFRICA W WITH A MINOR (Under 19 years)" at the bottom of this page.

-Step 9 If you are hunting leopard, please take note of the additional requirements to legally import your trophy back into the USA.
-Here is the link to the official government info doc
+If you are hunting leopard, please take note of the additional requirements to legally import your trophy back into the USA.

 - Medical insurance: Individuals or Groups of 5 or more